SaskueUchiwa/MouthwashPrivate/Hindenburg/README.md

-# Mouthwash Hindenburg
-This is a _modified_ version of Hindenburg with the primary purpose of using **Modern Hindenburg** compatible with **Old Among Us/SkeldJS**.
-The latest version of Hindenburg has been pulled from the original repository (https://github.com/SkeldJS/Hindenburg), however the implementation of some internal behaviours has been back-tracked to SkeldJS **v2.14.35**, compatible with Among Us **v2021.6.30**.

-Additionally, it also implements socket-level packet rate limiting, implemented in the base server for performance reasons.

 # Hindenburg
 Hindenburg is a completely customisable and scalable Among Us server, complete with advanced plugins and a sophisticated and configurable anti-cheat.